 Surfer for Small & Medium Businesses

 Having an online presence is essential for many SMEs, small and medium-sized enterprises.
 Whether you’re totally virtual, or you have a brick-and-mortar store and want to increase your brand awareness, Surfer can help!

-A Pro plan perfectly balances cost-effectiveness with the control needed to ensure that you stay on top of your SEO game.
-Not only can you manage upto 5 domains with Grow Flow (with more available as purchasable add-ons), but you’ll also be able to create 30 custom articles per month, and optimize 60 pages already uploaded to your site!
+An Advanced plan perfectly balances cost-effectiveness with the control needed to ensure that you stay on top of your SEO game.
+Not only can you conduct keyword research, but you’ll also be able to create 300 articles per year, and optimize pages already uploaded to your site!

 Surfer for Freelancers

 The hardest part about being a freelancer is simply that you need clients, and not all clients are in the same sector that matches your area of expertise.
 But also, you need to keep up the demand and turn out content that meets your client’s expectations.